-In Kindle, lifelong passions as a bibliophile / technologist came together in programs spanning hardware, software, services, and content.
-I also spent a lot of time hiring and mentoring TPMs.
+In Kindle, lifelong passions as a bibliophile / technologist came together in products spanning hardware, software, services, and content.
+I also spent a lot of time hiring and mentoring.
 And Beta testing products.

-My first months were focused on the Kindle Keyboard, which allowed me to learn the ropes (software, store, accessories, demand, logistics, sales, support, finance, marketing, merchandising, legal, and PR).
-We shipped to 150+ countries and my team went on to lead in-market expansion (UK/DE/FR/IT/ES) and create localized user experiences (on- and off- device).
+My first months were focused on the Kindle Keyboard, which gave me a chance to learn the ropes (software, store, accessories, demand, logistics, sales, support, finance, marketing, merchandising, legal, and PR).
+We shipped to 150+ countries and my team went on to lead EU in-market expansion (UK/DE/FR/IT/ES) and create localized user experiences (on- and off- device).
 We wrote the book on launch management, transitioning it from a stressful episode to a routine event.

-The culmination came in being asked to steer the launch of a new business (Kindle Fire).
-I served as the overall lead, executive liaison, and technical SME for 50+ teams.
+The culmination came in being asked to steer a new business launch (Kindle Fire).
+I served as the overall lead, executive liaison, and technical owner for 50+ teams.
 My group shepherded an architectural revamp of the device framework / platform services (out-of-the-box setup, single sign-on, account management, content sync, benefit entitlement, over-the-air updates).
-We wove together digital offerings (Kindle, MP3, Instant Video, Appstore, Silk, Prime) into a cohesive service and drove v1 / v2 software milestones, internal / external Beta programs, and product announce / ship.
+We wove together digital offerings (Kindle, MP3, Instant Video, Appstore, Silk, Prime) into a cohesive service and drove v1 / v2 software, internal / external Beta, and product announce / ship.